Xilinx/Xilinx_Kria_KV260_Workshop/README.md

  - [Mac](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Mac%20set-up.md)

 ## Part 2: Exploring the Different AAs
 In this part, you will see the various Accelerated Applications available on the SOM board.
+We will explore smart camera, AI box, and Defect Detection.

 [Go to Part 2](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Part%202:%20Exploring%20the%20Different%20AAs.md)

 ## Part 3: Running through AA1
 In this part, you will be diving deeper into AA1, the Smart Camera application.
+We will explore the different ways to source a video feed and how to stream it across different platforms such as HDMI, DP, or RTSP.

 [Go to Part 3](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Part%203:%20Running%20through%20AA1.md)

 ## Part 4: Optional Demo
+This section is optional, and will dive into how to load new models onto the SOM board.
 [Go to Part 4](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Part%204:%20Optional%20Demo.md)

 ## Additional Resources